 Pressurized System: Hot coolant can cause serious burns.
 To open the cooling system filler cap, stop the engine and wait until the cooling system components are cool.
 Loosen the cooling system pressure cap slowly in order to relieve the pressure.

-1. Slowly loosen the cooling system filler cap in order to relieve the pressure.
-Remove the cooling system filler cap.
+1. Remove the cooling system filler cap slowly.

-Note: Always discard drained fluids according to local regulations.
+Note: Always dispose of fluids according to local regulations.